 I’ve chosen a word at the start of every year for the past six years and thought it was time to try my life word.
 As someone determined to live with purpose and intention, choosing a word then creating a vision board (or shelf like I did one year) has been transforming.
 Recently I saw that a friend of mine picked up the Life Word book and I was intrigued.
 A word for your entire life??
 I had to learn more.

 My life word

-I must have heard about the “one word” concept in 2011.
+I must have heard about the “one word” concept in 2011 when I was in the midst of recovering from burnout.
 Getting focused at the beginning of the year appealed to me, plus I thought it would be fun to have a word that would define my year.
 And in that first year, I’m sure I was excited to collect items with “joy” on them!

 I love creating vision boards so I knew having one word would help with creating my boards, too.

 I’ll admit, getting pregnant at the start of 2017 threw my year off a bit.
 And 2020-2021…well…you know.
 Most years, however, I truly could look back and see that my year was guided by my word.